JensJoschi/variability_timing/01climate_data/02processing/002caculation_predictability/0002coldsum/var_coldsum.md

 *The results are stored in lists with 2 entries: final\[\[1\]\] is the matrix with winter onsets in each year (columns) and for each station (rows), final\[\[2\]\] is a matrix with the according sample size (number of days per year)*

-### plotting results
+#### plotting results

 The follwoing chunk plots mean winter onset (weighted by sample size within each year, i.e. days with data), then sd(winter onset), and lastly the coefficient of variation, sd/mean.
-This is done for four parameter combinations (only 1 available at github).
+This is done for four parameter combinations.

 ``` r
 lis<-list(final_10_50,final_5_20,final_20_100,final_5_0)